nightconcept/any2/project/epics/epic-testing.md

   - **Status:** To Do

 - **Task 1.6: Enhance Error Handling within Test Cases and `BaseTestCase`**
-  - **Description:** Ensure that test cases, particularly through `BaseTestCase`, robustly report failures to the `TestRunner`, especially in the event of unexpected exceptions during test logic or from `Night.Framework` calls.
+  - **Description:** Ensure that test cases, particularly through `BaseTestCase`, robustly report failures to xUnit, especially in the event of unexpected exceptions during test logic or from `Night.Framework` calls.
   - **Implementation:**
-    - [ ] `BaseTestCase` should implement a top-level try-catch mechanism around the execution of `Load`, `Update`, and `Draw` (or a central test execution method if applicable).
+    - [ ] `BaseTestCase` (or the xUnit test method wrapping it) should implement a top-level try-catch mechanism around the execution of the `IGame`'s `Load`, `Update`, and `Draw` methods (or a central test execution method if applicable).
-    - [ ] Any unhandled exception caught by `BaseTestCase` should result in the test being marked as `TestStatus.Failed`, with exception details included in the `Details` property reported to the `TestRunner`.
+    - [ ] Any unhandled exception caught should cause the xUnit test to fail. xUnit automatically captures exception details.
+    - [ ] For non-exception failures determined by the `IGame`'s logic, `BaseTestCase` should set status properties that the xUnit test method can assert, causing an `Assert.Fail()` or similar if the status is `Failed`.
-  - **Acceptance Criteria:** The `test_report.json` accurately reflects test failures caused by unhandled exceptions within the test case execution, providing error messages and stack traces where possible.
+  - **Acceptance Criteria:** xUnit test results accurately reflect test failures caused by unhandled exceptions or assertion failures within the test case execution, providing error messages and stack traces via standard xUnit reporting.
   - **Status:** To Do

 - **Task 1.7: Test-Specific Configuration (Optional Enhancement)**